Damrl-lab/Aurora/README.md

 # Aurora System

 Welcome to **Aurora**, an academic advising platform powered by a retrieval‑augmented generation (RAG) backend—and a forthcoming user interface.
-This root-level README provides a high‑level overview of the full system, development setup, and pointers to individual component READMEs.
+This root-level README provides a high-level overview of the system, development setup, and pointers to component READMEs.
+The code here presented aligns with the research described in "Aurora: Neuro-Symbolic AI Driven Advising Agent" (Quincoso Lugones et al., 2026)

 ---